cztomsik/cztomsik.github.io/content/posts/tokamak.md

 At first, I thought Zig was not a good fit for server-side programming because you need to manage memory manually and the code usually looks a bit noisier for for common tasks.
-But eventually, I've realized that all those allocations are short-lived, for the time of the request, so it's not a big deal, you can just slap an `arena.allocator()` everywhere and you're good to go.
+But eventually, I've realized that all those allocations are short-lived, for the time of the request, so it's not a big deal; you can just slap an `arena.allocator()` everywhere and you're good to go.

 This is actually awesome because you get some kind of predictability, you can